albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 7. Setting up NGINX

-We must pass everything to the port 4000
+We must pass everything to port 4000

 So setting up
-`proxy_pass` on nginx
+`proxy_pass` on Nginx

-Open the nginx config file with
+Open the Nginx config file with

 ```
 sudo nano /etc/nginx/sites-available/default